salma71/ML_app_scaffold/README.md

 9. You can add tests in the test folder in the dedicated package.
 However, you need to add the dependency in the `tox.ini` and `requirements.txt` files. for more details check out [tox documentation](https://tox.readthedocs.io/en/latest/examples.html)

+** Please note that the `train_pipeline` is commented out until you download the dataset, fill the config file with the correct variables.** Otherwise, the `tox` command would fail because there are no variables to train.

 ------

 ## Few things to consider